jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Thanatotic Titan.md

 RacialMods:
 Languages: Abyssal, Celestial, Common; telepathy 300 ft.
 SQ: change shape (any humanoid, alter self )
+SpecialAbilities:
+  Godslayer (Su): >
-SpecialAbilities: Godslayer (Su) When a thanatotic titan damages a creature capable of casting divine spells, that creature must make a DC 28 Will save or be unable to cast any divine spells for 1d4 rounds and be shaken.
+    When a thanatotic titan damages a creature capable of casting divine spells, that creature must make a DC 28 Will save or be unable to cast any divine spells for 1d4 rounds and be shaken.
 If the save is successful, the creature struck is merely shaken for 1 round.
 A thanatotic titan's attacks are treated as epic and evil for the purposes of overcoming damage reduction.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: